hogofogo/Retail_predict/README.md

 ## Architecture

 In this case model stacking will be a likely approach as the results appeared promising based on a small sample, and given the disparity of the data set.
 So far, I have fitted linear regression model, gradient boosted decision tree model and an LSTM.
 LN and GBDT are built on the same feature set.
-LSTM is built on a smaller feature set
+LSTM has built on a smaller feature set

 ## Data cleaning